Ei3-kw/MATH3202/a2/doc/B/tealCowDairy.md

 \end{tikzpicture}

 ### Key Insights
 - With the inclusion of breaks between farms and milk runs, the time investment in collections is increased resulting in more tankers needing to be used so that no tanker is operational for more than 10 hours.
-In the revised optimal strategy, 2 tankers from the fleets of processing facilities 0 and 1 need to be operational.
+In the revised optimal strategy, two tankers from the fleets of PF0 an PF2 need to be operational.
 This has a significant impact on the minimum cost of collections as it means an extra \$940 needs to be spent on tanker maintenance.
-This brings the proportion of collection costs attributed to maintenance to 43%.
+This brings the proportion of collection costs attributed to maintenance to 43% which is the highest proportion encountered in all of our revisions.

 - An area for consideration to reduce maintenance costs is increasing the capacity of tankers.
-The current operational time required to perform all collections for PF2 is only 45 minutes above the maximum for a single tanker.
-Using a tanker with a higher capacity could reduce the number of runs needed to perform all collections for PF2, thus reducing collection time and the number of necessary tankers.
+The current operational time required to perform all collections for PF2 is 645 minutes which is only 45 minutes above the maximum for a single tanker.
+Using a tanker with a higher capacity could reduce the number of runs needed to perform all collections for PF2 by enabling longer runs which visit more farms to be performed.
+This in turn would reduce the total collection time for PF2 and hence the number of necessary tankers.
 While investing in a new tanker may incur a high immediate cost, the long term savings on daily maintenance costs would cover this cost and result in net profit.

+- An alternative strategy to reduce the current operational times of tankers in the optimal solution is investing in strategies or technologies which shorten the cleaning time between milk runs made by the same tanker.
+For example, 120 minutes of the current operational time for tanker 1 of PF2 is dedicated to cleaning.
+Decreasing this cleaning time may potentially eliminate the need for another tanker.

 ## Communication 10
-Taking into account organic and non-organic suppliers and related constraints, the minimum cost of collections in an optimal solution becomes \$5796.
-This is only a \$163 increase from the previous solution.
+We were pleased to hear of your continued interest in a broad range of milk products and once again adjusted our mathematical model to account for the distinctions between organic and non-organic supplying dairies.
+Taking into account these organic and non-organic suppliers and related constraints, the minimum cost of collections in an optimal solution becomes \$5796.
+This is only a \$163 increase from the previous solution and does not impact the number of tankers that are operational.
+The main difference in the solution is a reassignment of all organic supplying dairies to a single processing facility.

 Broken down by processing facility, the revised times and costs of collections are as follows: